ethereumjs/ethereumjs-monorepo/packages/trie/examples/merkle_patricia_trees/README.md

 ### Configuring additional tools

-To interact with the Ethereum blockchain, we will use a JavaScript library called `web3`.
-We will also set up an API access to the Ethereum blockchain using a free tool called [Infura](https://infura.io/).
+To interact with the Ethereum blockchain, we will set up an API access to the Ethereum blockchain using a free service called [Infura](https://infura.io/).

 If you want to follow along with these examples, you will need to create a free Infura account using this link: [https://infura.io/register](https://infura.io/register).
 Once you have created your account, create a new project in Infura, and copy the first URL under "Endpoints / Mainnet" (something like https://mainnet.infura.io/v3/YOUR_KEY).
 Then, replace the string `YOUR_INFURA_MAINNET_ENDPOINT` in `./examples/infura-endpoint.js` with your full copied Infura URL.
 You should be good to go!
 If not, refer to [this tutorial](https://coderrocketfuel.com/article/configure-infura-with-web3-js-and-node-js).